bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/nesting-roast-half-aggregation-adaptor-signatures.md

 If you have large N and large T and 11 or 15 is maybe, yeah, it's larger than 2 or 3, but it could be maybe like 50 of 100 or 60 of 100.
 And this is doable with frost and roast with this specific combination.
 So, and I think this is where it's going to be used.
-It's probably roast is nothing that you would use in your two or three at home, or even like
+It's probably roast is nothing that you would use in your two or three at home, or even like a three or five at home or something like that.

-Speaker 0: 00:17:54
+Speaker 0: 00:17:56

-a three or five at home or something like that.
 But maybe because for your two of three, you really just don't want to use a threshold signature scheme in the first place.
-That's why

 Speaker 1: 00:18:02

-I mentioned also 305.
+That's why I mentioned also 305.
 Like even let's say you have a 305 at home, I guess you wouldn't need Roast because it's like, okay, like I picked those three hardware wallets to make a signature or some of it failed, what like, yeah, replace the one that failed with another one and try again.
 You could do this restarting of Frost sessions basically manually.
 So Roast really I think is helpful when you have some federation of nodes around the world that are running automatically.